Royal Mosque, King Khalid International Airport

 1980 – 1982

-At the age of 26, Brian was commissioned by the Government of Saudi Arabia to design stained glass for the Royal Mosque at King Khalid International Airport (KKIA).
-After making a study of Islamic ornament at the Quran schools in Fez, he designed and oversaw the fabrication of the 2,000 square metres of stained glass for the Koranic library, and office, and the clerestory, skylights and corner windows of the main devotional space.
-Completed in 1982, at the time of its execution the project was considered to be the largest and most technically advanced stained glass project of the modern period, requiring the full staff of 5 European stained glass studios working for a year to fabricate.
-The skylight and clerestory windows surround the dome, 33 metres in diameter and internally clad in polished bronze, above the main space of the mosque, which accommodates 5000 worshippers.
+In 1980, at the age of 27, Brian was commissioned by the Government of Saudi Arabia to design stained glass for the Royal Mosque (مسجد مطار الملك خالد) at King Khalid International Airport (KKIA).
+After making a study of Islamic ornament at the Quran schools in Fez, he designed and oversaw the fabrication of the 2,000 square metres of stained glass for the Koranic library and the office, and the clerestory, skylights and corner windows of the main devotional space, responding to what he calls “the sharp static immensity of the light” in the Middle East.
+Completed in 1982, and comprised of hundreds of windows, at the time of its execution the project was considered to be the largest and most technically advanced stained glass project of the modern period, requiring the full staff of four European stained glass studios working for a year to fabricate.
+The skylights, and the seven-foot band of clerestory windows, surround the dome, 33 metres in diameter and internally clad in polished brass, above the main space of the mosque, designed by Minoru Yamasaki and architectural practice HOK.
+The floor-to-ceiling ground-level windows transilluminate cool light into the mosque’s interior, and their gold finish – metal oxide fired into the molten glass – casts pools of warm reflected light out into the plaza around the mosque, where the virtuoso leading of the Islamic ornament creates a sculptural relief.
+The corner windows throughout the mosque, in blue and green, have central panels of carved, translucent Lebanese onyx, a technique and aesthetic solution that had never been used before.
+Each individual piece of mouth-blown glass in the three hundred and sixty windows was chosen by Brian himself, with much of it specially blown to his specification, and he was required to insure his hands for the total value of the project for the period in which he was designing the scheme and overseeing its fabrication.
+A sample panel of one of the skylight window sections is in the collection of the Deutsches Glasmalerei-Museum.
+The building was designed by architectural firm Hellmuth, Obata, Kassabaum, the architects of the airport, to accomodate 5000 worshippers.